Wishing you a joyful

 In Japan, it became known as the Deming Wheel or Deming Cycle, especially after Deming’s influential work in post-war Japanese quality management.
 Deming himself later preferred the term “Shewhart Cycle.”

-The Classic Story: Simple Continuous Improvement
+The Classic Story of PDCA Cycle: Simple Continuous Improvement

 The “old story” emphasizes its function as a simple, iterative method for process control and continuous improvement (Kaizen).